oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-04-extensions.md

 CSAF consumer SHOULD warn if they process a CSAF Document including such sn extension instance and do not have the extension in question already implemented.

+#### Content Schema Property - Critical

 Critical (`critical`) of value type `boolean` determines whether using the extension would fail a mandatory test.

-Content (`content`) of value type `object` determines whether using the extension would fail a mandatory test."

 The `default` value for this is `false`.

+For any failing test, a CSAF Extension Test MUST be provided.

+#### Content Schema Property - Content

+Content (`content`) of value type `object` contains the additional information in its properties.
+A Content object has at least `1` property.
+The property names (JSON keys) can be chosen freely; they SHOULD characterize the information given in its value.